presenta-software/doc-presenta-lib/docs/overview/README.md

 ## The data source

-**PresentaLib** is a data-driven presentation library.
+**PRESENTA** is a data-driven presentation library.
 It requires a serializable object on purpose to facilitate interoperability, data generation and transformation as well as fostering novel tools to create presentations.